 This course starts with an exploration of the structural and theoretical aspects of Chinese Opera, including the classification of tune types, text setting, and performance practice.
 While examples are mostly drawn from kunqu, Peking opera, and Cantonese opera, other regional derivatives will also be introduced for comparison and analysis.
 The second half of this course comprises a series of reading and examination of representative operas and their performances, through which the interplay between Chinese opera and its religious, social, cultural, and political contexts is investigated.
-Assessment: 100% coursework.

 MUSI2059.
-Music and the mind
+Music, mind, and body

-This course considers music as a phenomenon of human behaviour and examines various aspects of the relation between music and the mind.
+This course considers music as a phenomenon of human behaviour and examines various aspects of the relationship between music, mind, and body.
 We will explore questions such as how humans came to be musical, how people listen to, understand, and perform music, and why we listen to and make music.
-After a brief consideration of the evolutionary bases for musicality and psychoacoustic/physiological foundation of auditory perception, we will move to cognitive issues of how the mind represents musical structures and what the roles of expectation and memory are in the process of listening to music.
-We will also consider music and emotion and the relationship between music and the brain.
-The significance of social and cultural contexts of musical experience will be underlined, with the introduction of ecological and cross-cultural perspectives.
+Following the evolutionary bases for musicality and the psychoacoustic/physiological foundation of auditory perception, we will move to the cognitive issues of how the mind represents musical structures and how expectation works in the process of listening to music.
+We will also consider the role of the multimodal body in performing and listening, music and emotion, and music and the brain.
+The significance of social and cultural contexts for musical experience will be underlined, and the embodied approach will be introduced in the discussion of music, mind, and body.
 Students will have the opportunity to pursue their own interests in-depth within the individual project.